Skip to main content

 Max Propogation

-Max propogation is just that we want our max value "carried" around to all weights - so if there's a 100 in a sea of 1's, after the program terminates all of the Vertices will know the global maximum is 100
+Max propogation is just that you want our max value "carried" around to all weights - so if there's a 100 in a sea of 1's, after the program terminates all of the Vertices will know the global maximum is 100

 val graph = Graph(vertices, edges)